-- Different Time: The judgment of the nations occurs at the second coming of Christ (Matthew 25:31); the Great White Throne occurs following the Millennial kingdom (Revelation 20:11-12). - Different Scene: The judgment of the nations occurs on earth (Matthew 25:31); the Great White Throne judgment occurs at the Great White Throne (Revelation 20:11). - Different Subjects: At the judgment of the nations, three groups of people are mentioned: the sheep, the goats, and the brothers (Matthew 25:32,40).
+- Different Time: The judgment of the nations occurs at the Second Coming of Christ (Matthew 25:31); the Great White Throne occurs following the Millennial kingdom (Revelation 20:11-12). - Different Scene: The judgment of the nations occurs on earth (Matthew 25:31); the Great White Throne judgment occurs at the Great White Throne (Revelation 20:11). - Different Subjects: At the judgment of the nations, he will separate the Believers and the Unbelievers, as the Shepherd does with the sheep and the goats.
 The Great White Throne judgment involves the unsaved dead (Revelation 20:12). - Different Basis: The basis of judgment at the judgment of the nations is how Christ's "brothers" were treated (Matthew 25:40); the basis of judgment at the Great White Throne is their works (Revelation 20:12). - Different Result: The result of the judgment of the nations is twofold: the righteous enter into the kingdom; the unrighteous are cast into the lake of fire.
 The result of the Great White Throne judgment is that the wicked dead are cast into the lake of fire (the righteous are not mentioned). - Resurrection: No resurrection is mentioned in connection with the judgment of the nations.
-A resurrection does take place in connection with the Great White Throne judgment (Revelation 20:13).
-2
+A resurrection does take place in connection with the Great White Throne judgment (Revelation 20:13).2